Talkin’ bout the Midnight Rambler

 The Rolling Stones in Nashville 10/9/21

 The Rolling Stones played Nashville’s Nissan Stadium on October 9th with the 2021 version of the No Filter tour.
-It may truly be the last time as principals Sir Mick Jagger and Keith Richards are now 78 and 77-years old respectively.
 The show began with a touching video salute to late drummer Charlie Watts.
 During the strong 2-hour performance, the drummer’s stool was ably manned by Steve Jordan.

 A sidebar on Jordan is much deserved as he had long been first in line to man the traps for the Stones.
 Having played in Richards’ side project The X-Pensive Winos, Jordan also has worked with the Rolling Stones proper, both playing percussion on the Stones Dirty Work set in 1986 and co-writing “Almost Hear You Sigh” with Keith.
 The two first joined forces supporting Chuck Berry for his 60th Birthday tribute, Hail, Hail, Rock and Roll.